av1d/SuperCDX/README.md

 ## License

-This is a Flask port of the original PHP Wayback CDX search engine.
+This is a Flask port of my original PHP Wayback CDX search engine interface from [superscape.org](https://superscape.org).
 I have no endorsement from nor affiliation with Archive.org, Wayback Machine or Wayback Machine CDX, etc.